joeGiusti/NeuralNet/README.md

 # CapstoneML
-capstone project using machine learning to aim a camera
+Project using machine learning to aim a camera